×

 Similar to rent recovery, you can choose to take court action against any and all tenants in a joint tenancy or a guarantor.
 You can only take recovery action for a sum of money once.

-If you want to repossess your property then you must take this action against all tenants, as you will be effectively ending the joint tenancy.
+If you want to repossess your whole property then you must take this action against all tenants, as you will be effectively ending the joint tenancy.

 How to end a joint tenancy